 Thu, 11 Jun 2026 – Public Program

-- 08:45-09:00 Registration check for Public Program @ Chau Chak Wing Museum – University Pl, Camperdown NSW 2050, Australia MAP
+- 08:45-09:00 Doors Open for Public Conference @ Chau Chak Wing Museum – University Pl, Camperdown NSW 2050, Australia MAP

 REMEMORY: Living Solidarities, Embodied Futures

-- 18:00-19:30 Book Launch: Selected Writings, Volume 2: Curating the Postcolonial Condition by Okwui Enwezor (Ticketed Event) @ Museum of Contemporary Art Australia – 140 George St, The Rocks NSW 2000, Australia MAP
+- 18:30-19:30 Words on art: The writings of Okwui Enwezor (Ticketed Event) @ Museum of Contemporary Art Australia – 140 George St, The Rocks NSW 2000, Australia MAP

-Fri, 12 Jun 2026 – Tours + Biennale of Sydney Closing Party
+Fri, 12 Jun 2026 – Tours + Biennale of Sydney’s Final Art After Dark

 - 09:30-10:30 General Assembly Formalities (IBA Members Only)

-- 11:00 Bus departs from Chau Chak Wing Museum – University Pl, Camperdown NSW 2050, Australia MAP
+- 10:30-11:00 Registration Check for Tours @ Chau Chak Wing Museum – University Pl, Camperdown NSW 2050, Australia MAP

-- 12:00-13:00 Tour Lewers: Penrith Regional Art Gallery
+- 12:00-14:00 Lunch Break & Tour Lewers: Penrith Regional Art Gallery

-- Bus departs from Lewers: Penrith Regional Gallery, drops off at Campbelltown Arts Centre
+- 14:00 Bus departs from Lewers: Penrith Regional Gallery, drops off at Campbelltown Arts Centre

 - 15:00-16:00 Tour Campbelltown Arts Centre

-- 18:00-19:00: Carolyn Christov Bakargiev Keynote (Ticketed Event) @ Chau Chak Wing Museum – University Pl, Camperdown NSW 2050, Australia MAP
+- 18:00-19:00 Carolyn Christov-Bakargiev in Conversation with Elizabeth Ann MacGregor (Free Public Event, Registration Required) @ Chau Chak Wing Museum – University Pl, Camperdown NSW 2050, Australia MAP

-- Free Admission, Pre-registration Required.
-Register at the Biennale of Sydney.
+- Register at the Biennale of Sydney.

 - Organised by the Biennale of Sydney.
 For one last night, the iconic industrial space surges with energy — reimagined as a two-stage street party where music, movement and contemporary art collide.